Throughout his numerous and prolific projects,

 Europe is Dead (2001), Testament (2002),

-The violent side of Folkstorm surfaced in the parallel project,
+The violent side of Folkstorm also surfaced in the parallel project,

 Hydra Head 9, represented by

-Power Display (Old Europa Cafe, 2002), a devastating wall of noise, and
+Power Display (Old Europa Cafe, 2002), its most powerful wall of noise,

 Cold Void of Nothing (2002),